junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 <br>

 The dayroom is at the end of the hall, far away from all the other patient rooms.
-It has all the usual hospital look, white blue wallpaper with uglyass letters wishing you a good health, plastic chairs around small square tables.
+It has all the usual hospital look, white blue wallpaper with ugly-ass letters wishing you good health, plastic chairs around small square tables.
 The air smells disgustingly fresh with too much artificial fragrance to cover the possibly never-ending, distinctive stale smell of death and sickness.

-Cas sits straight at the chair at the far end of the room, near a window.
+Cas sits straight in the chair at the far end of the room, near a window.
 His back to the door.

 Dean takes a deep breath walking toward him.